The 3 Best Engagement Session Locations in NYC

 When choosing the location for your engagement session, I always tell people to start with their favorite spot when they were dating: a place they will always associate with those first moments of hopeful anticipation, butterflies-in-your-stomach feeling of anxious yet smitten certainty in the person you have just come across and instinctively know you want to spend the rest of your life with.
 Pictures are memories that don't fade away.
 They are a material representation of the feelings that gives meaning to our lives.

 Shooting in New York is as hectic, vibrant, and beautiful as the city itself.
-Certain locations have a certain timeless allure that makes them perfect for engagement photos.
-I thought it would be best to group the most popular engagement photo locations in New York to give you an idea of which one work best and which ones you would want to avoid when you're planning a professional photoshoot.
+Certain locations have a certain timeless allure or "cool factor" that makes them perfect for engagement photos.
+Allow this list to give you an idea of which one work best and which ones you would want to avoid when you're planning a professional photoshoot.

 The High Line and Meatpacking District